- Proposal for pre-pilot course approved

-The American University Experience (AUx)is a full-year graded General Education course specially designed for students transitioning into their first year of college at AU.
-AUx will become a mandatory course for all first-year students in the fall of 2018 as part of the new AU Core Curriculum.
+The American University Experience (AUx)is a full-year AU Core Curriculum course specially designed for students transitioning into their first year of college at AU.
+Students will complete AUx1 in their first semester and then complete AUx2 in their second semester.

 Students will complete online learning assignments through Canvas (AU's e-learning platform)and meet weekly for small group discussions of approximately 19 students.
 AUx classes are co-facilitated by an AUx Instructor and Peer Facilitator.
 AUx Instructors and Peer Facilitators are specially trained to work with first-year and transfer students.

 The AUx program is continuing to evolve to better meet the needs and concerns of AU students.
 The program has and will continue to incorporate anti-racist pedagogy and practices into AUx1 and AUx2 and center the voices of people of color in the curriculum.
 These changes are directly based on student, Peer Facilitator, and Instructor feedback and experiences.

 AUx1 draws on many academic disciplines including student development theory.
 The course is designed to help students navigate their academic, social, cultural, and psychological adjustment to university life.
 Themes covered in this standardized course include academic wellness; campus resources; exploring and expressing identities; dimensions of wellness; being in community; rights and responsibilities; the cycle of socialization; oppression and privilege; and restorative practices.